Candy Chromatography: What Makes Those Colors?

 - Let the solvent rise up the strip (by capillary action) until it is about 0.5 cm from the top then remove the strip from the solvent.
 Depending on the chromatography paper, this can take anywhere from 30 minutes to several hours.
 Regularly check on your chromatography strip and the solvent front— if you let it run too long the dye may run off the paper and become distorted.

 - Use a pencil to mark how far the solvent rose.

 Allow the chromatography strip to dry, then measure (in centimeters) and calculate the Rf value for each candy color (or food coloring) dye component.
 Record your results in your lab notebook.

-- Tip: Use Equation 1, which is given in the Introduction (located in the Background tab), for calculating the Rf value.
+- Tip: Use Equation 1, which is given in the Introduction, for calculating the Rf value.

 Repeat steps 10–13 until you have run all of the chromatography strips.